Becoming An Eco-Conscious Cruiser

 Eco-friendly, ethical, conscious, sustainable; call it what you will, but the way we holiday and how it affects the planet has never been such a hot topic.
-David Attenborough’s Blue Planet turned the spotlight onto a subject that has never needed our attention more than it does right now.
-The stats are stacking up and the environment needs our help.
-Here’s how you can do your bit to become a more conscious cruiser, wherever in the world your next holiday takes you.
+A total pause in travel and transport has seen nature pause for breath in recent weeks, and we’ve been thinking about the changes we can make on a more long term basis too.
+Here’s how you can do your bit to become a more conscious cruiser, wherever – and whenever – we holiday again.

 Shun the straws

 There may not be much to it but this slender slither of plastic is wreaking havoc in our oceans.
 While straws make up a tiny proportion of all ocean plastic pollution, their small size means they’re far more dangerous to marine life.
 A viral video of a straw being removed from the nose of a sea turtle in Costa Rica brought the issue to the fore back in 2015 and cruise lines are getting on board with saying ‘so long’ to straws.
 Royal Caribbean, P&O Cruises and Cunard all recently pledged to go plastic straw free.

 When it comes to shopping for souvenirs, it pays for the environment when you shop sensibly.
 Those elephant print harem trousers might look the part and keep you covered at Thailand’s attractions but will you really wear them again at home or are they destined for the bin the moment you’re back on dry land?
 The same goes for that Cozumel shot glass or Miami fridge magnet.
 We’re all for bringing back a reminder or two of an amazing holiday but opt for something handcrafted by the locals to help the economy and make sure it’s something worth hanging onto once you are home.